0xsequence/go-cloudsecrets/README.md

 			Database: "postgres",
 			Host:     "localhost:5432",
 			Username: "sequence",
-			DPassword: "$SECRET:dbPassword", // to be hydrated
+			DPassword: "$SECRET:dbPassword", // will be hydrated (replaced with value of "dbPassword" secret) },
-		},
 	}